Updated·Falk Gottlob··updated ·3 min read

 The short version

 I wrote my last PRD six months ago.
 Twelve pages, three days of work, two engineers read it.
 PRDs made sense when building took three months and cost a ton.
 Building isn't expensive anymore.
-A PM with AI can prototype in an hour.
+A PM with AI can prototype in an hour, as I describe in Instant Prototyping.
 The cost of being wrong dropped from three months of engineering to one afternoon.
 What replaces the PRD: a working prototype, a one-page strategic context document, a 5-minute Loom recording, and a 30-minute conversation with engineering.
 Complex features need more prototyping, not more documentation.
 If it's too complex to prototype, it's too complex to build.
 Build it.

 I wrote my last PRD six months ago.
 Twelve pages.
 Three days of work.
 Two engineers read it.
 One asked me to "just show me what you mean."
 So I built a working prototype in 45 minutes and showed them.